 ‘The young people visit local businesses for an orientation, they have career conversations with managers, and see all the different aspects of that business,’ Carmen said.
 ‘They see the operational side of the business but importantly it gets them to open their eyes to what work is like and the opportunities that are available.
 They get hands-on experience too.’

-The Department of Jobs and Small Business funds TtW, which is delivered by a network of 43 providers throughout Australia
+The Department of Employment, Skills, Small and Family Business funds TtW, which is delivered by a network of 43 providers throughout Australia

 For more information on TtW providers, visit the jobactive website and Find a Provider